TopicGPT: A Prompt-based Topic Modeling Framework

 \paragraph{Open-source LLMs are competent topic assigners but bad topic generators.} Most of our experiments implement topic generation with GPT-4 \cite{openai2023gpt4} and topic assignment with GPT-3.5-turbo, which costs around \$100 per dataset (Table \ref{tab:cost}).
-Ideally, both stages could be implemented with open-source LLMs to remove the dependence on expensive APIs.
-To this end, we also experimented with the open-source Mistral-7B-Instruct model \cite{jiang2023mistral}, which performs fairly well for topic assignment but cannot competently follow instructions for generating topics.
-Improving topic generation capabilities for open-source LLMs is thus an exciting direction for future work.
+To remove the dependence on expensive APIs, we also experiment with the open-source Mistral-7B-Instruct model \cite{jiang2023mistral}, which assigns topics well but cannot competently follow instructions for generating topics.
+Thus, improving topic generation in open-source LLMs is an important direction for future work.